★ 4.9 · 4,000+ verified orders · 75 photo reviews

 Pick your color

-The set comes in five glazes: Cyan, White, Light Cyan, Blue, and Pink.
+The set comes in five glazes: White, Green, Light Green, Blue, and Pink.
 The bowl and whisk holder arrive in matching glaze; the bamboo and steel tools are identical across all five.
 Tap a swatch below to preview, then select your final color at the secure checkout step.

-Complete 6-piece matcha whisk set in the Cyan glaze
+Complete 6-piece matcha whisk set in the White glaze

 You'll pick your color at the secure checkout step.
 The preview here is just so you can decide before you click.